weaviate/weaviate-io/developers/weaviate/concepts/replication-architecture/consistency.md

   <p align="center"><img src="/img/docs/replication-architecture/replication-rf3-c-ONE.png" alt="Write consistency ONE" width="60%"/></p>

 * **QUORUM**<br/>
-  In a single datacenter with a replication factor of 3 and a read consistency level of QUORUM, the coordinator node will wait for n / 2 + 1 = 3 / 2 + 1 = 2 replicas nodes to return a response.
+  In a single datacenter with a replication factor of 3 and a read consistency level of `QUORUM`, the coordinator node will wait for n / 2 + 1 = 3 / 2 + 1 = 2 replicas nodes to return a response.

   <p align="center"><img src="/img/docs/replication-architecture/replication-rf3-c-QUORUM.png" alt="Write consistency QUORUM" width="60%"/></p>

 * **ALL**<br/>
-  In a single datacenter with a replication factor of 3 and a read consistency level of ALL, the coordinator node will wait for all 3 replicas nodes to return a response.
+  In a single datacenter with a replication factor of 3 and a read consistency level of `ALL`, the coordinator node will wait for all 3 replicas nodes to return a response.

   <p align="center"><img src="/img/docs/replication-architecture/replication-rf3-c-ALL.png" alt="Write consistency ALL" width="60%"/></p>

 ## Repairs

 Repairs can be executed by Weaviate in case of a discovered inconsistency.
-A scenario where a repair could be necessary is the following: The user writes with a consistency level of ONE.
+A scenario where a repair could be necessary is the following: The user writes with a consistency level of `ONE`.
 The node dies before it can contact some of the other nodes.
 The node comes back up with the latest data.
 Some other nodes may now be out of sync and need to be repaired.

 Repairs can happen in the background, for example when a read operation is done.
 Repairs (and more information about them) will be available starting with v1.18 (Q1 2023).